er1catr1pp/aha/README.md

 For privacy, no Aha! user data is ever persisted.

 ## Demo

-A working live demo hosted on AWS can be found here: [https://vierless.com/aha/](https://vierless.com/aha/)
+A working live demo can be found here: [https://vierless.com/aha/](https://vierless.com/aha/)

-## Built with
+## Built with:

 - Rails
 - Aha!
 API